hokandil/health-wellness-coach/README.md

 # 🏥 Personal Health & Wellness Coach

 An AI-powered multi-agent system for comprehensive health and wellness guidance.
-This project demonstrates advanced AI agent concepts including multi-agent orchestration, tool usage, memory management, and agent-to-agent communication.
+This project demonstrates advanced AI agent concepts using the **Google Agent Development Kit (ADK)** and **Google Gemini** models.
+It features multi-agent orchestration, tool usage, memory management, and agent-to-agent communication.

 ## 🎯 Project Overview